otrv4/otrv4/otrv4.md

 #### Creating a User Profile Signature

-The user profile signature is based on the Ed448 Schnorr's signature algorithm described by Mike Hamburg, with one change.
-Hamburg creates a 32 byte symmetric key when he derives a new pair of public and secret keys in Ed448.
-Each time a signature is created in Hamburg's algorithm, this symmetric key is used to derive a nonce, and the nonce becomes a part of the final output.
-In OTRv4, instead of using a symmetric key, a new 32 byte random value is generated to derive the nonce each time a signature is created.
+The user profile signature is based on the Ed448 Schnorr's signature algorithm described by Mike Hamburg.
 Hamburg gives an overview of how the signature is created in his paper [_Ed448-Goldilocks, a new elliptic curve_](#references), and his [implementation function decaf\_448\_sign\_shake](https://sourceforge.net/p/ed448goldilocks/code/ci/decaf/tree/src/decaf_crypto.c#l117) provides more detail.

-Hamburg uses the following steps to create a signature in his implementation:
+OTRv4 uses the following steps to create a signature:

-1. Derive an intermediary nonce by first using SHA3 SHAKE 256 to hash the message, a random value `random_v`, and the specific string "decaf\_448\_sign\_shake".
-Decode and reduce this output into a scalar with the order of the base point [q](#elliptic-curve-parameters).
+1. Derive an intermediary nonce by first using SHA3 SHAKE256 to hash the message, a random value `random_v`, and the specific string "decaf\_448\_sign\_shake".
+Decode and reduce this output into a scalar within the order of the base point [q](#elliptic-curve-parameters).
    ```
    random_v = new_random_value()